hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/README.md

 </p>

 ### 🧪**EXAMPLE 2** *(from [advertisement_for_tv.ipynb](./examples/advertisement_for_tv.ipynb))*\
-Let\'s evaluate some online ads options to pick the best one.
-Here\'s one example output for TV ad evaluation:
+Let's evaluate some online ads options to pick the best one.
+Here's one example output for TV ad evaluation:

 <p align="center">
   <img src="./docs/example_screenshot_tv-ad-1.png" alt="An example.">